About

 I joined DuPont Industrial Biosciences (then Danisco / Genencor) in 2008 to learn the discipline of new- market development as DuPont practised it.
 Over four years I led a small international team mapping new applications for microbial enzymes and fermentation across Europe, North America, and China — opening commercial programmes in health ingredients, feed, food processing, and bio-chemicals that totalled around USD 100 million in pipeline value.

 In 2012 I founded SUDEVCO as a venture-building and advisory practice.
-I have advised more than fifteen fermentation and microbial-technology teams — probiotics and synbiotics, animal nutrition, plant and soil health, aquaculture, biorefinery and cleantech, agritech, and microbial diagnostics.
+Since then I have advised more than twenty organisations — from SMEs and scale-ups to mid-sized and large corporates and investment funds — along two directions: due diligence and techno-economic assessment, and corporate strategy, turnaround, expansion and transformation.
+The work often carries a strong emphasis on business development, negotiation support, and alliance management, at the interface of IP, regulatory science, technology, scale-up, and internationalisation.
 One of the early engagements was preparing Taxon Biosciences — a microbial discovery platform targeting rare and low-abundance species — through value proposition, exit strategy, and competitive positioning, contributing to its trade sale to DuPont Pioneer.

 At S-Biomedic (2020–2023) I served as Chief Commercial Officer, then Chief Operating Officer through the company's acquisition by Beiersdorf — converting an academic proof-of-concept into a market-ready live-bacteria platform, launching a direct-to- consumer brand for traction validation, and leading the post-deal integration.